Sexual comedy: American sexual comedy

 Another 80's teen comedy film that stars young actors and actresses that went onto bigger fame and is tamer on its handling of sex is Little Darlings.

-Although not widely considered a "sex comedy," the 1998 critical and financial hit There's Something About Mary has many moments that have entered the pop culture lexicon, particularly the infamous scene in which Ted Stroehmann (Ben Stiller), following a scene of vigorous masturbation, discovers that his semen is hanging off of his ear.
+Although not widely considered a "sexual comedy," the 1998 critical and financial hit There's Something About Mary has many moments that have entered the pop culture lexicon, particularly the infamous scene in which Ted Stroehmann (Ben Stiller), following a scene of vigorous masturbation, discovers that his semen is hanging off of his ear.
 Mary (Cameron Diaz), mistaking it for hair gel, nonchalantly grabs it and runs it through her hair.

 A year later, the film American Pie was credited with reviving the "teen sex comedy" subgenre.
 In the film, a group of high schoolers make a pact to lose their virginity before they graduate.
 The film's most famous scene (which also provides its namesake) involves one of the high schoolers, Jim (Jason Biggs), having intercourse with a fresh apple pie after being told by a friend that it is similar to "getting to third base."
-The film spawned numerous sequels and spin-off films, all with varying degrees of financial and critical success, and kicked off a second wave of American sex comedy in the late 1990s and early 2000s.
+The film spawned numerous sequels and spin-off films, all with varying degrees of financial and critical success, and kicked off a second wave of American sexual comedy in the late 1990s and early 2000s.

-A third wave of American sex comedy emerged in the mid to late 2000s and into the early 2010s with a string of successful sex comedy films by Judd Apatow and his associates.
+A third wave of American sexual comedy emerged in the mid to late 2000s and into the early 2010s with a string of successful sexual comedy films by Judd Apatow and his associates.
 Apatow's 2005 directorial debut The 40-Year-Old Virgin follows Andy Stitzer (Steve Carell) as he struggles with the pressures of reaching the age of 40 without ever having "done the deed."
 Although the film featured crude sexual humor, it was critically praised for balancing it with an underlying romantic message.
 Another Judd Apatow related film, Superbad, shared many similar motifs from classic "teen" sex comedies of the past.

-Sex comedies of the 2010s include The To Do List, puberty-themed series Big Mouth, and Yes, God, Yes.
+Sexual comedies of the 2010s include The To Do List, puberty-themed series Big Mouth, and Yes, God, Yes.

-British sex comedy
+British sexual comedy

 According to David McGillivray in his history of the British sex film, Doing Rude Things, Mary Had a Little...
 (1961) was the first British sex comedy.
-Bridging the gap between documentary nudist films and the later sex comedies was the film The Naked World of Harrison Marks (1965).
-George Harrison Marks' love of music hall and slapstick found its way into this spoof documentary biopic.
+Bridging the gap between documentary nudist films and the later sex comedies was the film The Naked World of Harrison Marks (1966).
+George Harrison Marks' love of music hall and slapstick found its way into this spoof documentary biographical film.